 8. Positive Attitude/Can do attitude:

-Probe in and try to determine what factors motivates him or her, how he likes to be managed.
+Probe in and try to determine what factors motivate him or her, how he likes to be managed.

 10. Overall recommendation:

-Interviewer should state the next actions clearly, to facilitate the further procedures.
+The interviewer should state the next actions clearly, to facilitate further procedures.

 11. Additional Comments:

-Apart from the evaluation of interviews, one can judge the candidate on following points.
+Apart from the evaluation of interviews, one can judge the candidate on the following points.

 1. Body language:

-Body language and non-verbal communication speaks more than words, you can observe the body language of the candidate and judge him/her accordingly.
+Body language and non-verbal communication speak more than words, you can observe the body language of the candidate and judge him/her accordingly.